samuraisam/pynamo/README.rst

 I use `nose` which pretty much rocks.
 From the main repository directy simply run `nosetests` which will pick up all the Pynamo tests and run them.

+Running the full test suite takes a very long time.
+It has to create and destroy many DynamoDB tables, and at the time of writing that seems to take quite a while.

+If some tests fail, you may have to delete them from the AWS Console or another command line client by hand.